danoreper/mnp2018/readme.md

 # MNP
 Code to generate results for 'Reciprocal F1 hybrids of two inbred mouse strains reveal parent-of-origin and perinatal diet effects on behavior and expression' (Oreper, Schoenrock, 2018) Includes code to model behavior, microarray, and qPCR data.
+Publication can be found at https://www.ncbi.nlm.nih.gov/pubmed/30171036

 # Requirements